EDCD/EDMarketConnector/PLUGINS.md

 ## Writing a Plugin

+Check [Releasing.md](docs/Releasing.md#environment) to be sure of the current version of Python that we've tested against.

 Plugins are loaded when EDMC starts up.

 Each plugin has it's own folder in the `plugins` directory: